 Small Business Travel Benefits

-Business Matchmaking small business participants now have an opportunity to benefit in access, pricing and value-added activities on par with many of the nation's largest corporations.
-POTHOS, a disabled-veteran owned, San Diego based travel agency with a global reputation, has packaged benefits through Business Matchmaking, all available with a free new travel benefits card.
-The new POTHOS discount program for Business Matchmaking is FREE and provides a wide range of travel and accommodation advantages.
+Business Matchmaking participants have an opportunity to save in travel activities on par with many of the nation's largest corporations.
+POTHOS, a disabled-veteran owned San Diego based agency with a global reputation, has packaged opportunities for Business Matchmaking.
+We will provide a free new travel benefits card.

 To begin the experience, please email email@example.com with your name and phone number.

-Following our San Jose Business Matchmaking session which included a briefing about cybercrime survival, this unsolicited review appeared by an attendee we met for the first time:
+Following a recent session which included a briefing about cybercrime survival, this unsolicited review appeared courtesy of a Small Business:

 I was recently invited by a leader in Supplier Diversity, Richard Chacon - Director of Supplier Diversity and Development for Union Bank, to attend a Business Matchmaking (BMM) event held in San Jose.
 Union Bank is very active in the MBE community (I know Richard through the NMSDC) and they support a variety of organizations, including being a sponsor of BMM.
 If you're not familiar with them, BMM supports procurement opportunities for small businesses in every industry, producing regional face-to-face selling events, plenary seminars and workshops, online training and collateral material for MBEs.
 This was my first time attending one of their events and I must say I was very impressed by the efforts of the many corporate sponsors and participants that made this event so informational and thus successful.